 Even though this beloved children's class was written almost 70 years ago, you'll totally recognize the Public Garden of today.

 So they fly over Beacon Hill and the Massachusetts State House, and finally find a nice spot along the edge of the Charles River.
-The book's charming drawings show the Esplanade next to the river, just like today.
+The book's charming drawings show the Esplanade next to the river, looking just like it does today.

 After the ducklings hatch, Mrs. Mallard teaches them to swim and dive.
-And finally, she brings them back to the Public Garden and the little island in the Lagoon.
+And finally, she brings them back to the Public Garden to live on the little island (now called "Duck Island") in the Lagoon.

 Robert McCloskey, author of the 1941 book, tells us: